haribharadwaj/syllabi/PurdueSLHS553_ImplantableDevices.md

 ## Tentative Schedule

 Each class will be broken into three sessions of 45-50 mins each with two 10-15 minute breaks.
+Please note that the dates for couple of guest lectures are still being worked out, and the table will be adjusted slightly when they are scheduled.

 | Date   | Topic | Comments |
 |--------|-------|----------|